JuliaTrustworthyAI/LaplaceRedux.jl/docs/src/index.md

 ## News 📣

-**JuliaCon 2022**: This project will be presented at JuliaCon 2022 in July 2022.
-See here for the preliminary slide pack: \[[html](https://www.paltmeyer.com/LaplaceRedux.jl/dev/resources/juliacon22/presentation.html#/title-slide)\]
+**JuliaCon 2022**: This project was presented at JuliaCon 2022 in July 2022.
+See [here](https://pretalx.com/juliacon-2022/talk/Z7MXFS/) for details.

 ## Installation